VeeqoAPI/api-docs/resources/http_codes.md

 ###Code: 429
 __Meaning:__ Limits Reached

 __Description:__ The API request limit has been reached.
-The current limit is 5 requests per second with a bucket size up to 100 requests.
+The current limit is 5 requests per second with a bucket size up to 100 requests (this limit may differ if you have agreed enterprise limits)

 __Action Required:__ Handle your requests with the API limit in mind.